reberp/learn_kube/README.md

 4: vault and secrets
 * make vault
 * make secrets for mysql password in vault and make a service for vault
 * helm chart for vault
 // basically got all that to work, but manually.
 I don't really know how to manually get the info to config the vault auth from kubernetes from the vault image.
 Like it needs kubectl and vault CLI?
+// and even then, how does the python actually grab the stuff?
+I can use the consul thing to fill afile, but it would have to have a bunch of other stuff to get updated after TTL?

 4: get ready for dB
 secret stoage w/ vault and use (off cluster probably w/ exposed port)